 The left side of the store is an office and what appears to be storage for the years of memorabilia.
 When I enter the store the owner is sitting with his feet up on some boxes in his makeshift office, which consists of a chair, a few boxes, and mountainous stacks of papers.
 He doesn't even look up, engrossed in how many pork chops he's sold that week perhaps.
 Anyway I break the ice by saying "I love your store, how long have you been in business?".
 He says, "Over 50 years", without looking up from his carcass stat sheet.

 Part of me senses this guy just doesn't want to be bothered, but I press on by telling him about the project, and all the while he is flipping through his stack of papers.
 At the end of my pitch I asked if it would be alright if I take some pictures.
+Finally he looks over at me, his face is lifeless, I mean, no expression at all, and says "Sure."

 Then he goes right back to his paperwork.